raymoo/pins-ps/README.md

 3: server (main server is sim.smogon.com)<br />
 4: port (main is 8000)<br />
 5: path (on main it is /showdown/websocket)

-You can have too many lines, but the program will complain if you don't have enough
+6+: Any rooms you want it to join

+Behavior is undefined if you have the wrong values on the wrong lines.

 Using the Bot